GCSE Design and Technology (Product Design)

 There are two pathways for Design Technology: Product Design and Textiles.

-GCSE Product Design is perfect for students who want to develop practical problem-solving and design skills.
-The course challenges you to think creatively while applying technical knowledge to design and create innovative products.
-Through the non-examined assessment (NEA), you'll build a portfolio and prototype, learning how to manage a design project from start to finish.
-The skills gained in research, designing, prototyping, and evaluating are highly transferable, preparing you for careers in engineering, product development, or even starting your own business.
+GCSE Product Design is ideal for students who wish to develop practical problem-solving and design skills.
+The course challenges students to think creatively while applying technical knowledge to design and create innovative products.
+Through the course, students learn how to manage a design project from start to finish

-It is important that your child is taking personal responsibility for their learning to ensure the NEA is completed and they are prepared for the exam.
-They must be attending extracurricular clubs when asked to ensure they get the best score possible.
+It is important for students to take personal responsibility for their learning to ensure the NEA is completed and they are prepared for the exam, and they must attend extracurricular clubs when asked to achieve the best score possible.
+Students are provided with essential resources such as revision guides, knowledge organisers, and an electronic workbook which are vital for them to utilize

-Prior to the exam, the Year 11 students will have two main assessments, one in November, and one in late February.
-In addition, there are shorter topic tests their teacher may set – these scores will be added to current progress with the NEA coursework that will generate predicted grades.
+Prior to the final exam, Year 11 students will have two main assessments: one in November and one in late February (dates are to be confirmed).
+Additionally, teachers may set shorter topic tests.
+Predicted grades for students are generated by adding the scores from these tests to their current progress on the NEA coursework

 There are a number of useful DT websites: